psolom/RichFilemanager/ReadMe.md

 * Extended list of previewed file types via ViewerJS
 * Standardized API that follows JSON API best practices to create connectors for any server-side language
 * Independent client and server sides.
 Can be located on different servers.
-* Independent config files for client and server sides.
-Client-side config options may be overwritten with server-side ones using.
+* Independent configuration files for client and server sides.
+* Client-side configuration options may be overwritten with server-side ones using PHP connector.
 * Implemented plugins system for PHP connector (server-based)
 * Added new "Type" column in the list view
 * Added ability to limit max size of the storage (root folder)